Trajectory Class Fluctuation Theorem

 Second, define the \emph{system entropy difference} for a trajectory $\traj$ in terms of the two privileged distributions $\rho$ and $\sigma$:

 This is similar, but more general than the \emph{change in system entropy} \cite{Seif05} of the forward experiment.
 The latter is the difference in surprisal of the system in the forward experiment:

-While the system entropy difference is the change in system entropy if the reverse experiment is initialized in the time reversal of the final distribution of the forward experiment, meaning $\disttwo=\rho_\tau$.
+The system entropy difference is the change in system entropy if the reverse experiment is initialized in the time reversal of the final distribution of the forward experiment, meaning $\disttwo=\rho_\tau$.

-We designate the \emph{entropy difference} as the difference in system microstate entropy and the change in environmental entropy:
+We designate the \emph{entropy difference} as the difference in system state entropy and the change in environmental entropy:

-Again, this is similar, but more general than the familiar measure of entropy production.
-When we choose $\disttwo$ to be the forward process's final-time distribution, then $\Entlike(\traj)$ gives the entropy change of the system plus environment for $\traj$.
-This latter is known as the \emph{entropy production} of the forward experiment.
+Again, this is similar, but more general than another familiar quantity.
+When we choose $\disttwo=\rho_\tau$, then $\Entlike(\traj)$ gives the entropy change of the system plus that of the environment for $\traj$, which is known as the \emph{entropy production} of the forward experiment.

 Together in Eq. (\ref{eq:entlike_def}), Eqs. (\ref{eq:MR}) and (\ref{eq:dssys}) yield an expression for the entropy difference:

 The numerator is $\forP(\traj)$.
 And, by Eqs. (\ref{eq:physrevP}) and (\ref{eq:revP}):